-We will strengthen school culture, advance character development, and promote the social and emotional growth of students by creating inclusive, caring school communities that nurture respectful, supportive relationships among students, educators, support staff and parents.
-We will embed opportunities for character development in the daily life of the school by implementing Adventures in Peacemaking in our pre-kindergarten classrooms; CARE for Kids in our elementary and middle schools; and, Freshman Academies and Facing History and Ourselves in our high schools.
+We will strengthen school culture, advance character development, and promote the social and emotional growth of students by creating inclusive, caring school communities that nurture respectful, supportive relationships among students, educators, support staff, and parents.
+We will embed opportunities for character development in the daily life of the school by implementing Adventures in Peacemaking in our prekindergarten classrooms; One Community, One Nation, an anticipated K-5 social studies curriculum; CARE for Kids in our elementary and middle schools; and Freshman Academies and Facing History and Ourselves in our high schools.